 End of the line

-Increased car and bus usage were taking their toll and from the start of 1959 the local papers were reporting on the closure of the line.
+Increased car and bus usage, and road haulage, were taking their toll and from the start of 1959 the local papers were reporting on the closure of the line.
 Cutbacks had started as long ago as September 1936 by the London and North Eastern Railway, which had taken over control of the M&GN.
 The 50s and 60s were a period of great change on the railways as steam was replaced by diesel.
 The last ever steam locomotive was built for British Rail in 1960.

 In January 1959 the newspapers were reporting on job losses at New England.

 An anxious period of uncertainty lies ahead for Peterborough railway workers, especially for footplate men.
 There is a steady transfer from steam to diesel working and the prospect of the closure of many branch lines which do not prove a worth-while proposition in the national scheme to streamline Britain’s railways.

 10 will lose jobs at New England

 The imminent closure of the M&GN line, as at present envisaged and will directly cause five drivers and five firemen at New England to become redundant.”
 A British Railways spokesman at Kings Cross told a reporter.

 Reference to the closure of the line on the February 28th was made by the N.U.R. district organiser, Mr J. Hall, when he spoke at Peterborough on January 1st, he said, “It means that over 800 men are going to be made redundant.
 They must uproot themselves, re-settle and start life again, perhaps in some other job than railway work.”

 By the end of January plans for dealing with the loss of services caused by the closure of the line were taking place.
 Approval was given to Eastern Counties Omnibus Company Ltd to provide passenger services along the routes where the Midland and Great Northern would close.